TBI Bicycle Accidents in Chicago

 - Speak with any witnesses who saw the accident happen

 Dealing with a serious injury, especially a TBI, can be incredibly stressful and time-consuming.
-Working with a personal injury lawyer can help reduce some of the stress around the accident and allow you to focus on your recovery.
+Working with a Chicago traumatic brain injury lawyer can help reduce some of the stress around the accident and allow you to focus on your recovery.

 If you have been injured in a bicycle accident that resulted in a TBI, it is essential to understand your rights.
 At Abels & Annes, P.C., our attorneys understand the devastating aftermath of a serious accident.
 We are here to help you work through the often-confusing legal process.
 Call us today at (312) 924-7575 to schedule a free initial consultation.
 We will discuss the details of your specific case and work to outline the best course of action.
 You can also contact us online.